Between Silicon and Soul

 The aggregator's grip is not uniform across generations.
 Platform habituation depth, the strength of pre-existing brand relationships, and accumulated generational equity all shape how each cohort navigates — or surrenders to — platform intermediation.

-Gen Z · born 1997–2012
+Gen Z · 1997–2012

 Gen Z formed consumer habits inside aggregator environments.
 TikTok Shop, Amazon, and comparison apps are not alternatives to brand channels — they are the default first step.
 Brand recall barely registers before platform search fires.
-For brands, this cohort represents a generational equity cold-start problem: the relationship has to be built from zero inside an environment controlled by the platform.
+For brands, this cohort represents a generational-equity cold-start problem: the relationship has to be built from zero inside an environment controlled by the platform.

-Millennials · born 1981–1996
+Millennials · 1981–1996

-Gen X · born 1965–1980
+Gen X · 1965–1980

 Gen X formed its deepest brand relationships before aggregator dominance.
-Those relationships carry real generational equity weight — and many Gen Xers actively seek direct brand engagement when the experience justifies it.
+Those relationships carry real generational-equity weight — and many Gen Xers actively seek direct brand engagement when the experience justifies it.
 They are the most likely cohort to choose a brand's direct channel over an aggregator if the brand makes a compelling case.

-Boomers · born 1946–1964
+Boomers · 1946–1964

 Boomers carry the deepest pre-aggregator brand relationships of any living cohort.
 Many still prefer direct channels — and are frequently frustrated by aggregator interfaces designed without them in mind.
-They represent a significant direct channel opportunity that brands systematically underinvest in.
+They represent a significant direct-channel opportunity that brands systematically underinvest in.

 What It Means

-Strategic Imperatives in the Aggregator Age
+Strategic imperatives in the aggregator age.

 Platform presence is not optional.
 But platform dependence is a strategic vulnerability.
 The brands that survive the aggregator era will use platforms without being owned by them.